Vietnam.vn - Nền tảng quảng bá Việt Nam

 Boeing workers strike in Washington state (USA) on October 23

-The strikes began on September 13 when 95% of workers rejected Boeing's first offer, which included a 25% pay increase and the deployment of a commercial aircraft production program in the Seattle area of Washington state (USA) for the entire 4 years of the contract.
+The strikes began on September 13 when 95% of workers unanimously rejected Boeing's first proposal, which included a 25% pay increase and the deployment of a commercial aircraft production program in the Seattle area of Washington state (USA) for the entire 4 years of the contract.

-In addition, Boeing CFO Brian West said the target of producing 38 737 MAX aircraft per month will be delayed amid the prolonged strike.
-To solve the short-term difficulties, Mr. West said the group will issue more shares and bonds.
-According to Reuters, citing a source familiar with the matter, Boeing's issuance size is about 15 billion USD.
+In addition, Boeing CFO Brian West said the target of producing 38 737 MAX aircraft per month will be delayed in the context of the prolonged strike.
+To solve short-term difficulties, Mr. West said the group will issue more shares and bonds.
+According to Reuters, citing a source familiar with the matter, Boeing's issuance scale is about 15 billion USD.

 Despite the series of crises, Boeing's leadership remains optimistic.
 Boeing CEO Kelly Ortberg said: "Boeing is a big ship and it takes time to turn around.
 When it turns around successfully, it will return to its glory days."